amparoamparo/ableton-about-page-clone/README.md

-# Frontend Practice challenge: Ableton's "About us" page
+# Frontend Practice project: Ableton's "About us" page

-This project is a work in progress and aims to replicate Ableton's "About us" page.
+This project is a work in progress and aims to replicate [Ableton's "About us" page](https://www.frontendpractice.com/projects/ableton).
 The purpose of this project is educational, serving as a practice exercise to improve my frontend development skills.
 Please note that all rights and ownership of the original website belong to Ableton.

+Read more about the challenge on the [Frontend Practice website](https://www.frontendpractice.com/projects/ableton).

 ## Tech stack